 - Increase your physical activity and exercise – ideally exercising for 30 minutes most days of the week.

 - Limit your alcohol to recommended levels – men and women should not regularly drink more than 14 units per week.
 This should be spread over 3 days or more, with at least 2 alcohol-free days a week.
 Avoid binge drinking (drinking large amount over a short period of time) at any time.

 - Don’t smoke Seek help from local smoking cessation services to help you stop.

-If your cholesterol levels remain too high, you may need drugs to lower the amount of cholesterol your body manufactures.
-Drugs to treat high cholesterol are mainly from the ‘statin‘ family and usually have to be taken for life.
+If your cholesterol levels remain too high, you may need medicines to lower the amount of cholesterol your body manufactures.
+Medicines to treat high cholesterol are mainly from the ‘statin‘ family and usually have to be taken for life.

 Though it is possible to buy some statin medicines over the counter it is always advisable to speak to your doctor before starting any new treatment.